 Teens want a comfortable space where they can hang out with their friends.
-Add a few beanbag chairs, a small couch, or some large cushions to the room where friends can lounge on the floor comfortably.
+Create the ultimate lounging area by adding a few beanbag chairs, a small couch, or some large cushions to the room where friends can chill on the floor comfortably.

 Focus on the Study Space